MMarco94/linux-guides/immutable-os/syncthing.md

 4. Restart Syncthing with `systemctl --user restart container-syncthing.service`
 5. On the Syncthing's web interface (`http://localhost:8384/`), add the folders.
 Using the same example as above, the folder to share is called `/var/syncthing/share3` inside the container

+## Local discovery

+If you have a keen eye, you might have noticed that files over the local network are not transferring as fast as they could.
+That's because local discovery doesn't work in the network isolation offered by Podman.
+To work around that, there are two options:
+1. From _other_ devices, you change the device address from `dynamic` to your local IP.
+For example to `tcp://192.168.1.14`.
+This works only if the IP of your device is fixed, and the two devices never leave the local network.
+1. Change the Podman definition to allow full network access to Syncthing.
+While it's not ideal from a security perspective, it does work.
+Edit `~/.config/containers/systemd/syncthing.container` to add `Network=host` inside the `[Container]` section.
+For example:
+    ```
+    [Unit]
+    Description=Podman syncthing.service
+    ...

+    [Container]
+    Image=docker.io/syncthing/syncthing:latest
+    ...
+    Network=host

+    [Install]
+    WantedBy=default.target
+    ```
+    In this setup, you can remove all `PublishPort` settings, as the container has unbounded access to the network.

 # TODO

 - How to uninstall everything